 Losing a loved one is one of life’s biggest challenges.
 If the loss of your loved one was sudden and due to the negligent or wrongful behavior of another, the shock and confusion are compounded.
 You may be feeling like you don’t know what to do next, or even who to trust.
-As difficult as it is, it is important to be calm and organized.
+As difficult as it is dealing with a wrongful death, it is important to be calm and organized.
 This is one of those situations where getting help as soon as possible is important.
 Consider contacting our office for guidance.
 We will walk you through the process step by step.
 If your family member’s death was caused by negligence or recklessness, be aware that you could be entitled to receive compensation for your losses.

 Where do I go from here?

 When a loved one dies, you are required to make a lot of decisions and take action in various ways.
-There may be funeral arrangements to make, financial records to decipher and bills to pay.
-You will need to contact your loved one’s employer, social security and life insurance provider for instance.
+There may be funeral arrangements to make, financial records to decipher, and bills to pay.
+You will need to contact your loved one’s employer, social security, and life insurance provider for instance.
 It seems overwhelming and can be if you are not adequately prepared.
 What lies ahead will be unique to your particular circumstances as well as what state you are in, so it is important to speak to legal counsel for guidance.

 As soon as possible, notify any affected party of your loved one’s passing.
 This can include their employer, social security, the bank, and their insurance company for example.
-They may request specific information at that time such as your loved one’s birthdate and social security number.
+They may request specific information at that time such as your loved one’s birth date and social security number.
 They may also ask for a copy of the death certificate.

 Obtain a death certificate

 You will need multiple copies of the death certificate.
 This usually can be requested from the mortuary involved or can be requested from the local health department in the state or county where your loved one died, where the wrongful death occurred.